 Oh hey, just so you know: You should always see your vet if you have questions or concerns about your dogs’ health—they know their stuff!
-Please do not use Bright Dental as an alternative to professional veterinary care if your pups’ doc says it’s necessary.
+Please do not use BARK Bright as an alternative to professional veterinary care if your pups’ doc says it’s necessary.

 Wanna know the real dirty truth?
 80% of dogs over the age of three develop dental disease, which means most people do little or nothing to maintain their dogs’ oral health.
 Zero.
 Zilch.
 Stinky breath and brown-and-yellow teeth all around.
 Truths don’t get much dirtier than that.

 But why, when we go above and beyond to choose exactly the right food, schedule a vet appointment at the slightest sneeze, and drag ourselves off the couch to squeeze in one last walkie, are we such slackers when it comes to our dogs’ mouths?
 THAT’S WHERE ALL THE KISSES COME FROM.

 Once I started brushing my pup’s teeth, I realized why.
 Mouth vs. toothbrush is a battle already lost, and saliva fingers are a risk you must be willing to take.